Earth Day 2021 Events And Freebies In South Florida

-MIAMI (CBSMiami) – Earth Day is this Thursday, April 22, and the emphasis as always is on protecting Mother Nature, in South Florida and around the world.
+MIAMI (CBSMiami) – It’s Earth Day, a time to focus on protecting Mother Nature in South Florida and around the world.

-The yearly event is observed by many as a day to take in the importance of clean water and clean air.READ MORE: Miami Weather: Warm & Humid, Afternoon Storms Possible
+The yearly event is observed by many as a day to take in the importance of clean water and clean air.READ MORE: Florida Woman Injured When Turtle Crashed Through Windshield

 This year, safety guidelines and protocols will be strictly observed at many activities throughout South Florida commemorating Earth Day.
 So, make sure to bring your face masks and keep your social distance.